Lybecker/k8s-friendly-aspnetcore/readme.md

  - Helm chart for deployment on Kubernetes cluster
  - Mount HTTPS (TLS/SSL) certificate via volume and use it with Kestrel
  - Health endpoint for probes - used for warmup process and to determind if process is responsive
- - Gracefull shutdown with SIGTERM and SIGKILL - giving the application time to cleanup connections etc.
+ - Graceful shutdown with SIGTERM and SIGKILL - giving the application time to cleanup connections etc.

 # Install on Kubernetes cluster
 Assuming you have a cluster, kubectl and [helm](https://helm.sh) configured.